May misfortune follow you the rest of your life, and never catch up!

 -An Irish Toast

 Thankfully, over the years I’ve figured out some ways to adapt my favorite Irish recipes to our lifestyle.
-(Unfortunately, I’ve yet to find a good alternative to good beer … please tell me if you know of one!)
+(Unfortunately, I’ve yet to find a good alternative to beer… please tell me if you know of one!)

 How to Make Healthy (and Tasty) Irish Recipes